lsilvest/linktest/README.md

 particular Windows and MacOS need a bit more help.
 In the Windows case, the library location needs to also indicate the archicture.
-In the MacOS case, we need to tweak the produced dynamic library to ensure it has the correct path to the library it
+In the MacOS case, we need to tweak the produced dynamic library to ensure it has the correct path to the library it references.

 Here we present a solution based on the `install.libs.R` file.